humaan/Modaal/README.md

 #### 2.4.
 Configuration Events
 event | params | notes
 ------|--------|-------
-before_open||Executed before the modaal has revealed after_open||Executed once the duration for Option `after_callback_delay` has expired after the open method is called. before_close||Executed once the Modaal has been instructed to close. after_close||Executed once the the duration for `after_callback_delay` has expired after the close method is called. before_image_change|`current_item`<br /> `incoming_item`|Executed before the image changes in a gallery Modaal. after_image_change|`current_item`| Executed after the image has changed in a gallery Modaal. confirm_callback||Executed when the confirm button is pressed as opposed to cancel source||Callback function executed on the default source, it is intended to transform the source (href in an ajax modal or iframe).
+before_open|`event`|Executed before the modaal has revealed after_open|`modal_wrapper`|Executed once the duration for Option `after_callback_delay` has expired after the open method is called. before_close|`modal_wrapper`|Executed once the Modaal has been instructed to close. after_close||Executed once the the duration for `after_callback_delay` has expired after the close method is called. before_image_change|`current_item`<br /> `incoming_item`|Executed before the image changes in a gallery Modaal. after_image_change|`current_item`| Executed after the image has changed in a gallery Modaal. confirm_callback|`lastFocus`|Executed when the confirm button is pressed as opposed to cancel source||Callback function executed on the default source, it is intended to transform the source (href in an AJAX modal or iframe).
 The function passes in the triggering element as well as the default source depending of the modal type.
-The default output of the function is an untransformed default source. ajax_success||Callback for when AJAX content is loaded in
+The default output of the function is an untransformed default source. ajax_success|`target`|Callback for when AJAX content is loaded in

 ###### 2.4.1 Working With Events